pypa/packaging.python.org/source/specifications/pylock-toml.rst

 - **Inspiration**: Poetry_, PDM_
 - The name of synthetic dependency groups to represent what should be installed by default (e.g. what ``project.dependencies`` implicitly represents).
-- Meant to be used in situations where ``packages.marker`` necessitates such a group to exist.
+- Meant to be used in situations where :ref:`pylock-packages.marker` necessitates such a group to exist.
-- The groups listed by this key SHOULD NOT be listed in ``dependency-groups`` as the groups are not meant to be directly exposed to users by name but instead via an installer's UI.
+- The groups listed by this key SHOULD NOT be listed in :ref:`pylock-dependency-groups` as the groups are not meant to be directly exposed to users by name but instead via an installer's UI.

+.. _pylock-created-by:
 ``created-by``
 ==============